mikelgo/workshop-exercises/angular-advanced/change-detection - OnPush.md

 ## Goal

 The goal of this exercise is to give you a deep understanding of the `ChangeDetection` system in angular.
-We will learn how to optimize our applications runtime performance by built in tools like the `trackBy function` and the `ChangeDetectionStrategy.OnPush`.
+We will learn how to optimize our applications runtime performance by using `ChangeDetectionStrategy.OnPush`.

 ## Create a dirty checks component